januszgrze/documentingbtcrollups/notes/podcastnotes/celesestia_sovereign_rollups_030723.md

 Disclaimer: I am learning about these technologies and really don't have any knowledge on them.
 If anything in the notes is glaringly incorrect, please let me know.
-I'm sharing these notes as they might be helpful to other novices in the space.
+This repository is a learning excercise for myself, but I'm sharing in case it is valuable for others as well.

 [Spaces link](https://twitter.com/lightcoin/status/1633167389675143170)